One of the things I love about London is the many free museums and art galleries that one can go to and spend a few happy hours at.

-Though this national museum has free admission, I was invited as a guest by The Wallace Restaurant courtesy my friend Fiona MacLean who blogs at London Unattached, to sample their delicious afternoon tea in the magnificent in-house restaurant.
-A huge central glass covered courtyard is a haven, minutes away from the crowds and noise of one of London’s busiest shopping area.
+Though this national museum has free admission, I was invited as a guest by The Wallace Restaurant courtesy of my friend Fiona MacLean who blogs at London Unattached, to sample their delicious afternoon tea in the magnificent in-house restaurant.
+A huge central glass-covered courtyard is a haven, minutes away from the crowds and noise of one of London’s busiest shopping areas.
 Flooded with natural light the atrium restaurant offers an alfresco dining experience.

 A group of us food bloggers (Madeleine, Heidi, Jess, and Emma) were seated at a large table inside the stunning courtyard.
 I loved the experience of sitting in a large open space yet not being exposed to the elements – almost like a secret hideaway.
 The natural light made clicking pictures that much more an enjoyable experience.

-I choose to have a pot of a fruity herbal tea, my pick was the orange rooibos – a light and fragrant tea with a delicate colour.
+I choose to have a pot of fruity herbal tea, my pick was the orange rooibos – a blush pink coloured, light and fragrant tea.
 I think it was a perfect accompaniment to the freshly prepared finger sandwiches.

 For £26 with Champagne, this afternoon tea is an absolute treat, especially since one can really relax in the enclosed courtyard after a spot of gazing at paintings and gawking at magnificent Objets d’Art.